-Go for a walk along Akerselva, a year-round natural attraction rich in industrial history.
+Go for a hike along Akerselva, a scenic attraction rich in history.

 The river Akerselva starts at Maridalsvannet – Oslo’s largest lake and a recommended starting point for the 8-kilometer hike along the course of the river.

 Recreation in historical surroundings

 Akerselva was the cradle of Norway’s industrialisation in the second half of the 19th century.
 Back then the river gave power to saw mills, textile factories and mechanical workshops.